renard-e/graphMatching/README.md

        - limit [value] - limit the number of the node
        - quit - leave the shell

-the advantage of this program is that you can choose whatever you want from any dataset.
-You can decide which nodes will be and with which link they will be linked or not.
+The advantage of this program is that you can choose whatever you want from any dataset.
+You can decide which nodes you want and with which link they will be linked or not.